Frequently Asked Questions

 How do I use the BOOT pin?
 Can I update via serial port?

 The BOOT pin is an active low signal that is used to place the Bluetooth Xpress device into a mode for updating via the serial port.
-Please see the page about Updating Firmware for more information.
+See the page about Updating Firmware for more information.

 When I plug my BGX13P Evaluation board into my computer while using Simplicity Studio, I see a CP2102N board instead of a BGX13P board?